bhaskar3116/Ecommerce-/README.md

 ### 12. Add Product Form (Admin)
 ![alt text](<SS/Screenshot 2025-11-27 212640.png>)
 *Form for administrators to add new products to the catalog.*

-*Note: Replace the placeholder image paths with actual screenshots of your running application.
-Capture screenshots at various resolutions to showcase the responsive design.*